bao-project/bao-docs/source/requirements/writing_requirements.rst

 ..
 Note::
-   The CI workflows will automatically fail if there are any issues with the requirement documents including the issue of broken requirement links due to unreviews changes.
+   The CI workflows will automatically fail if there are any issues with the requirement documents including broken requirement links due to unreviewed changes.

 Adding Objectives